claudiofahey/hsk-docs/ibm/hsk.rst

 IBM BigInsights and the Ambari Manager
 ------------------------------------------------

-The IBM BigInsights (BI) enables Enterprise Hadoop by providing the complete set of essential Hadoop capabilities required for any enterprise.
-Utilizing YARN at its core, it provides capabilities for several functional areas including Data Management, Data Access, Data Governance, Integration, Security and Operations.

-BI delivers the core elements of Hadoop - scalable storage and distributed computing – as well as all of the necessary enterprise capabilities such as security, high availability and integration with a broad range of hardware and software solutions.
-It does so by leveraging the power of open source development and drives innovation exclusively through the Apache Software Foundation process.
+The IBM® Open Platform with Apache Hadoop is comprised of entirely Apache Hadoop open source components, such as Apache Ambari, YARN, Spark, Knox, Slider, Sqoop, Flume, Hive, Oozie, HBase, ZooKeeper, and more.

+After installing IBM Open Platform, you can install additional IBM value-add service modules.
+These value-add service modules are installed separately, and they include IBM BigInsights® Analyst, IBM BigInsights Data Scientist, and the IBM BigInsights Enterprise Management module to provide enhanced capabilities to IBM Open Platform to accelerate the conversion of all types of data into business insight and action.

 Apache Ambari is an open operational framework for provisioning, managing and monitoring Apache Hadoop clusters.
-As of version 2.0 of the BigInsights Data Platform (BI), Ambari can be used to setup and deploy Hadoop clusters for nearly any task.
+As of version 4.0 of IBM Open Platform, Ambari can be used to setup and deploy Hadoop clusters for nearly any task.
 Ambari can provision, manage and monitor every aspect of a Hadoop deployment.
 Additionally, it provides a RESTful API to enable integration with existing Enterprise management tools such as Microsoft System Center and many others.

-More information on BigInsights BI and Ambari can be found at http://BigInsights.com
+For more information on `BigInsights <http://www-03.ibm.com/software/products/en/ibm-biginsights-for-apache-hadoop>`_

 .. include:: ../common/intro-isilon.rst